The Function of the Nephron (AQA A Level Biology): Revision Note

 Features that aid ultrafiltration

-• The blood in the glomerular capillaries is separated from the lumen of the Bowman’s capsule by two cell layers with a basement membrane in between them:
+• The blood in the glomerular capillaries is separated from the lumen of the Bowman’s capsule by two cell layers and a basement membrane; these enable filtration of small molecules:

-• The first cell layer is the endothelium of the capillary; gaps between the endothelial cells allow small molecules to pass through this layer
+• Gaps between the endothelial cells allow small molecules to pass through

-• The second cell layer is the epithelium of the Bowman’s capsule; these epithelial cells have many finger-like projections with known as podocytes, between which there are gaps for small molecules to pass through
+• These epithelial cells have many finger-like projections known as podocytes, between which there are gaps for small molecules to pass through

 Diagram of a nephron showing afferent and efferent arterioles, Bowman's capsule epithelium, podocyte cells, basement membrane, and glomerular filtrate.